Ratchford was the representative for Connecticut’s 5th congressional district and was a Democrat. He served from 1979 to

 Ratchford is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1984.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Some of Ratchford’s most recently sponsored bills include...